-The best way to prevent your dog from becoming pregnant is to have her surgically sterilized (an ovariohysterectomy or spay operation) before she has her first estrus cycle.
-Since it can be difficult to predict when this first cycle will occur, most veterinarians recommend performing an ovariohysterectomy before the dog is 6-7 months of age.
+The best way to prevent your dog from becoming pregnant is to have her surgically sterilized (an ovariohysterectomy or spay operation) before she has her first estrous cycle.
+Since it can be difficult to predict when this first cycle will occur, most veterinarians recommend performing an ovariohysterectomy before the dog is six to seven months of age.

 Is there anything I can do if my dog has been mismated, or accidentally mates with another dog?

 If this happens, you need to contact your veterinarian as soon as possible.
-There are mismating injections that can be used within the first 1-2 days after mating occurs, but there are risks associated with their use.
+There are mismating injections that can be used within the first one to two days after mating, but there are risks associated with their use.
 Your veterinarian will discuss your options and any risks associated with them.

 Should I let my dog have an estrus cycle or a litter of puppies before spaying her?

-There are no valid reasons for letting a dog have an estrus cycle or have a litter of puppies before being spayed.
-Dogs can become pregnant on their very first estrus cycle, increasing the chance that an accidental breeding may occur.
-Dogs are indiscriminant, so a brother may breed with its sister, a father may breed with his daughter, and a son may breed with his mother.
+There are no valid reasons for letting a dog have a litter of puppies before being spayed.
+Newer research has shown that some larger dog breeds (Labrador Retrievers, Golden Retrievers, and German Shepherds) may benefit medically from delaying their spay surgery until after their first heat cycle; however, the overall consensus at this time is that spaying will increase the lifespan of a dog.
+Dogs can become pregnant on their very first estrous cycle, increasing the chance that an accidental breeding may occur.
+Dogs are indiscriminate, so a brother may breed with its sister, a father may breed with his daughter, and a son may breed with his mother.

 A common myth is that female dogs will become more friendly and sociable if they are allowed to have a litter of puppies.
-This is not true, and only serves to contribute further to dog overpopulation.
+This is not true, and only serves to contribute further to the serious problem of dog overpopulation.

 This client information sheet is based on material written by: